Biodun/BlueBike-availability-prediction/README.md

 Unfortunately these files do not include real-time station data such as the number of available bikes at a station).
 This data is retrieved via their real-time General Bikeshare Feed Specification (GBFS) [feed](https://gbfs.bluebikes.com/gbfs/gbfs.json).

 ## Implementation plan
-My plan is to retrieve realtime station and weather data via the BlueBike GBFS feed and [Dark Sky]() API every 15 minutes using an AWS Lambda function.
+My plan is to retrieve realtime station and weather data via the BlueBike GBFS feed and [Dark Sky]() API every 30 minutes using an AWS Lambda function (Station data is updated at varying times per station so 30 minutes should be an acceptable frequency).
 That data will be stored either in an S3 bucket or in a Database (TBD).
 BlueBike posts the trip data for the previous month ~20 days after the month end.

 ### Database schema

-I plan to use a Postgres db for storing station data
+I plan to use a Postgres db for storing station status

 Data for a single station from https://gbfs.bluebikes.com/gbfs/es/station_status.json query
 ```json